-Inside: We talk about teaching children to love Salah from from a young age.
-Everything about Namaz for kids and how to gently get them on the habit from the beginning.
+Teaching children to love to pray Salah from from a young age.
+Everything about Namaz for kids and how to gently encourage them to pray Salah from from the beginning.

 This post was written when my son was 7 yrs old.
 Many years have passed since I wrote this.
 I have three more children who I have used the same techniques with.
 Many readers have written in telling me how much this post has helped them start their children on the right track to love salah.
 Alhamdulillah, this was the right way to teach a child.
 Read on.

 One of the first actions that a person will be held accountable for on the Day of Resurrection is for his prayers.
 If a believer’s prayer is sound then all his deeds will be sound too.
 Praying is not about just being able to remember God but also about obedience and responsibility.

 How to Teach a Child to Pray in Islam

 Teaching your child to love salah doesn’t come easy.

 He needs to be taught to love his prayer.
 It is instructed that you start teaching a child to observe his prayers from when he is 7 years old so that he can perfect it as he grows up.
 Introducing them to prayer would of course start early.
 They will watch you and learn too.

 Most parents know that it isn’t easy to teach your child to pray all the time.
 They may pray some times when they are in the mood but praying five times a day…?
 Well… there will be come a time when they will outright say ‘No’.
 How do you handle this?
 Let me share my experience with growing little Momins (believers).